Pile of peanut brittle on white plate.

 Storage Tips

-Store in an airtight container to prevent moisture, which makes peanut brittle soft and sticky.
+Store in an airtight container to prevent moisture, which makes the peanut brittle soft and sticky.

 Layer with wax paper.
 Place wax paper between the layers if you stack the candy.
 This keeps it from sticking together.